dkovacs24/ReviOS_faq/docs/related.md

 !!! danger
     ==**This is an EXPERIMENTAL method**==.
 We tested it numerous times, but obviously we cannot cover all the edge cases, so use this with caution!

 With newer builds of ReviOS we provide 2 separate ISOs.
 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS version.
-This way, the users can update their ReviOS instance without reinstalling and losing files.
+This way, **the users can update their ReviOS instance without reinstalling and losing files**.

-For instructions and more information about upgrading your older ReviOS instance, please read our [How to update ReviOS](upgrade.md) guide.
+For instructions and more information about upgrading your older ReviOS instance, **please read our [How to update ReviOS](upgrade.md) guide**.

 If you want to update because of FACEIT, make sure to check out [the section about it](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).